Lynne Reid Banks

-Life
+Life and career

-Banks was born in London, the only child of James and Muriel Reid Banks.
-She was evacuated to Saskatoon, Saskatchewan, Canada during World War II, and returned after the war was over.
-She attended St Teresa's School Effingham in Surrey.
-Before becoming a writer, Banks was an actress, and also worked as a television journalist in Britain, one of the first women to do so.
+Banks was born in Barnes, London, the only child of doctor James and actress Muriel Reid Banks.
+She was evacuated to Saskatoon, Saskatchewan, Canada during World War II, with her mother and cousin, and returned after the war was over.
+Banks attended St Teresa's School Effingham in Surrey.
+Before becoming a writer, she was an actress, attending drama school, and in 1955 began working as a television journalist at ITN, one of the first women to do so in Britain.
+However, Banks felt she was pigeonholed into writing about certain subjects, and was often put to work writing scripts.

-In 1962, Banks emigrated to Israel, where she taught for eight years on a kibbutz, Yas'ur.
-In 1965, she married Chaim Stephenson (1926–2016), a sculptor, with whom she had three sons.
-She lives in Shepperton, Surrey, UK.
+In 1960, Banks released her first book, The L-Shaped Room, to massive success.
+Two years later, Banks emigrated to Israel, where she taught for eight years on a kibbutz, Yas'ur.
+In 1965, Banks married Chaim Stephenson (1926–2016), a sculptor; they had three sons together.
+Although not Jewish, she became an Israeli citizen.

-Although the family returned to England in 1971, the influence of her time in Israel can be seen in some of her books (including One More River and its sequel, Broken Bridge, and other books, such as An End to Running and Children at the Gate) which are set partially or mainly on kibbutzim.
+Although the family returned to England in 1971, the influence of Banks' time in Israel can be seen in some of her books (including One More River and its sequel, Broken Bridge, and other books, such as An End to Running and Children at the Gate) which are set partially or mainly on kibbutzim.
+In England, the family lived in the London suburbs and Beaminster, Dorset.

 In October 2013, Banks won the J. M. Barrie award for outstanding contribution to children's arts.

+In her later years, Banks lived in Shepperton, Surrey.
+She died from cancer at a care facility in Surrey, on 4 April 2024; Banks was 94 years old.